top of page

 They lived in fast-forward.
 Every day was a gift.
 He took her fishing at dawn.
 She painted the barn.
 He read to her from books she'd loved in college.
 She wrote him notes and hid them in his pockets.

-And one night, when the world held its breath, he married her beneath the stars—just them, a borrowed minister, and the willow tree that had seen their first kiss.
+And one night, when the world held its breath, he married her beneath the stars—just them, a borrowed minister, and the sad willow tree that had seen their first kiss.

 He watched her fade like a summer sun—slow, golden, and far too soon.